thoni56/c-xrefactory/README.md

 At that time it had a free Java and C version, and a paid C++ version.
 Development seems to have been headed by a [Marián Vittek].

-Marián made a C-version, c-xref, available under GPL already 2009 on [SourceForge][c-xref].
+Marián made a C-version, `c-xref`, available under GPL already 2009 on [SourceForge][c-xref].
 The reason seems to have been to allow parallel installations of free and non-free versions. `c-xref` seems to be intended to be limited to C and Emacs.
 Actually it's not.
 It is all but identical to the original full/free C/Java refactoring browser from [www.xref.sk].
-So Java is also supported, at least Java 1.3(?).
+So Java is also still supported, at least Java 1.4.
+Although it might not be some time in the future (as there are other Java refactoring tools available).

 ## About This Clone